clicktostart/introduction-to-python/preface.md

 [ClickToStart](http://www.clicktostart.org/)'s Introductory Programming course.
 It's designed to give a gentle introduction to programming with a language that's easy to pick up.
-Creating a game is rewarding but it is no easy feat! his material should help you approach your problems of varying size and difficulty.
+Creating a game is rewarding but it is no easy feat!
+This material should help you approach your problems of varying size and difficulty.

-If you previous programming experience you would probably find this book too easy, that's fine.
+If you have previous programming experience you would probably find this book easy, that's fine.
 Ther are lots of tutorials and guides to give you in-depth coverage of the Python language.
 In that case the game development content would be of interest to you.